Status

 - Visitor-facing surfaces are unauthenticated.
 The rendered page,

-status.json, andbadge.svgare all public.
-Access is gated by the page row, not a token. - Management is dashboard-only.
-Creating pages, editing components and incidents, mounting domains, and buying slots all happen in the dashboard authenticated by your hep.gg session cookie.
+Authorization: Bearer hyd_status_...to open incidents, post updates, and set component statuses for that page only.
+See Reporting API. - Building and editing pages is dashboard-only.
+Creating pages, editing the component tree, mounting domains, theming, and buying slots all happen in the dashboard authenticated by your hep.gg session cookie.

 Visibility and availability